HCL-TECH-SOFTWARE/dx-compose-doc/docs/getting_started/product_overview/index.md

 Learn about the architectural, deployment, and resource management differences between DX Compose and DX Core.

 !!!note
-    In this release, instructions for using select features are located in the [HCL Digital Experience Help Center](https://opensource.hcltechsw.com/digital-experience/latest/){target="_blank"}.
-These will be documented in the HCL Digital Experience Compose Help Center in future releases.
+    In this release, instructions for using select features are located in the [HCL DX Help Center](https://help.hcl-software.com/digital-experience/9.5/latest/){target="_blank"}.
+These will be documented in the HCL DX Compose Help Center in future releases.